How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 Here’s how it works:

 • Stop: The moment you feel the urge to use food as a reward, or any other compulsion, pause.
 Give yourself permission to eat the food later, after the SDF technique, if that’s what you still want.
-This helps prevent feelings of deprivation and otherwise triggering the restrict-binge cycle.
+This helps prevent the restrict-binge cycle and feelings of deprivation.

-• Drop: Change your setting if possible, even if it’s just moving to another room.
+• Drop: Change your setting, if possible, even if it’s just moving to another room.
 Set a timer for two minutes and drop into your body.
-Then, get curious about what’s there.
+Then, get curious about how you feel.

 5. Practice Mindful, Attentive Eating